sampsyo/cs6120/content/blog/2019-12-09-comp-cert/index.md

 $S \texttt{safe}$ means that $S$ doesn't go wrong.
 This definition is saying that all of the observable behaviors of $C$ are a subset of the observable behaviors of $S$ and that if $S$ doesn't go wrong, then $C$ doesn't go wrong.

-### Verification vs. Validation
+#### Verification vs. Validation
-The paper models a compiler as a total function from source programs to either `OK(C)`, a compiled program, or `Error`, the output that represents a compile-time error, signifying that the compiler was unable to produce code.
+The paper models a compiler as a total function, `Comp(S)`, from source programs to either `OK(C)`, a compiled program, or `Error`, the output that represents a compile-time error, signifying that the compiler was unable to produce code.
 There are two approaches for establishing that a compiler has the semantic preservation property discussed above: verifying the compiler directly using formal methods or verifying a *validator*, a boolean function accompanying the compiler that verifies the output of the compiler separately.
+An unverified compiler along with a verified validator provides the same guarantees as a verified compiler because you can guard the result of the unverified compiler with the validator:

+    Comp'(S) =
+      match Comp(S) with
+      | Error -> Error
+      | OK(C) -> if Validate(S, C) then OK(C) else Error

-The second approach is convenient because sometimes the validator is significantly simpler than the compiler.
+The validation approach is convenient because sometimes the validator is significantly simpler than the compiler.
 We'll see this approach used later for verifying part of the register pass.

 ## Structure of the Compiler